-At Lovett Dental Northside, we are happy to offer dental braces.
+At Lovett Dental Northside, we are happy to offer dental braces and orthodontic services.
 Braces are some of the most effective ways of solving misaligned teeth, so an orthodontist can use braces to give you a smile you have always wanted.
 Get started on your path to a straighter smile by learning a little more about how braces work.

 Do You Need Dental Braces?

 If you are not satisfied with your smile’s current look, dental braces might be a good solution.
 In general, braces are used to correct improperly positioned teeth.
 Properly aligning teeth is very important for both aesthetics and function.
 Besides making your smile look more even, braces also keep you from putting uneven wear and tear on tooth enamel that can lead to discomfort or decay.

 Your orthodontist can assess your tooth positioning and let you know what sort of braces you need.
 Most people get braces in their early teens, but they are also effective if you are adults.
 Some signs you might be a good candidate for braces include:

 - Twisted or crooked teeth

 - Gaps between teeth